nitilvijay/venv_console/README.md

-# Python Virtual Environment Manager & Scanner ⚡
+# Python Virtual Environment Console

 A high-performance tool built with C++ and OpenMP to rapidly discover Python virtual environments across your system, compute their accurate disk usage, and explore installed packages interactively.